labyrinthinesecurity/silhouette/README.md

 - action roles (A)
 - read roles (R)

 This splitting aligns with how Azure RBAC manages permissions.

-  For each cluster and for each part (W,A,R), you should decide the highest permissible scope.
+For each cluster and for each part (W,A,R), you :
+1) remove all wildcards, and replace them with what Silhouette found in Log Analytics
+2) decide the highest permissible scope

 A cluster grouping landing zone management SPNs might need W roles at the management group level, while a cluster grouping application managed identities might need W roles at the resource group level, A role at the subscription level, and R role at the management group level.

-Adding this W/A/R fine-tuning layer to each cluster must be done manually today.
+Adding this W/A/R fine-tuning layer to each cluster must be done manually for now.
 It is not a big deal since we don't need to do that for every single SPN (we reason at cluster level).

-Clusters fine tuning will increase clusters inner scores, thus decreasing the global de-escalation effort.
+This clusters fine tuning will increase clusters inner scores, thus decreasing the global de-escalation effort.